dart-lang/sdk/CONTRIBUTING.md

 Contributing code is easy.

  * First, get the source by forking `https://github.com/dart-lang/linter` into your own GitHub account.
- * If you haven't configured your machine with an SSH key that's known to github then follow the directions here: https://help.github.com/articles/generating-ssh-keys/.
+ * If you haven't configured your machine with an SSH key that's known to GitHub then follow the directions here: https://help.github.com/articles/generating-ssh-keys/.
  * `git clone git@github.com:<your_name_here>/linter.git`
  * `cd linter`
  * `git remote add upstream git@github.com:dart-lang/linter.git` (So that you fetch from the main repository, not your clone, when running git fetch et al.)